xuangu-fang/ML-Poli-Sci/README.md

    - add the citation of the ML term in documents
         - done
    - clean the code, make it:
-        - script-run for new data test (apply curent model to new data)
+        - script-run for new data test (apply curent model to new data) - doing
         - script-run for new data training (model update)
-        - visulization and store results script
+        - visulization and store results script -done

 - 2024/4/11: